Evaluating Text Complexity

 Qualitative Measures

-Qualitative measures are text attributes that can only be evaluated by a human reader.
+Qualitative measures are text attributes that are best evaluated by a human reader.
 These include factors such as the author's purpose, the levels of meaning, structure of the text, language conventions, language clarity, knowledge demands, and the complexity and importance of visual devices.

-Consideration of the reader and the reading task is the final component of text complexity as outlined in the Common Core Standards.
+Consideration of the reader and the reading task is the final component of text complexity.
 Each reader brings different skills, background, and motivation to the act of reading.
 For example, a student who is interested in the topic of a particular book is likely to bring more background knowledge to the reading task and to be motivated to learn more about the subject.

 Reader and task considerations are something teachers must evaluate for themselves.
 No leveling system can encompass these considerations because they depend upon the circumstances of each student in relation to each particular book at the time of reading.